michaelcullum/yukari/README.markdown

 **Copyright**: *(c) 2009 - 2011 -- Damian Bushong*

-**License**: *MIT License* - please see the provided file located in /LICENSE for the full license terms
+**License**: *MIT License* - please see the provided file located in /LICENSE for the full license text

 ## Requirements